Options for using a Non-Willamette Program:

 HOW: If you decide to take a leave, meet with the University Registrar in the Office of the Registrar in a timely manner.
 This is needed to retain your position as a student at WU.
 You should also talk to the Office of Financial Aid and your academic advisor and/or major department.

-WHEN: There is no "deadline" but care should be taken to make sure you have time to adjust your plans as you learn about how this works.
+WHEN: There is no "deadline" but take care!
+You want plenty of time to adjust your plans as you learn about how this works.